Elaboration Likelihood Model of Persuasion: Examples & Definition

 Now It’s Your Turn

 What do you think?
-Do you recognise the explanation of the Elaboration Likelihood Model (ELM)?
+Do you recognise the explanation of the Elaboration Likelihood Model of Persuasion?
 What do you believe are factors that affect the way people are influenced?
 How do you think you can apply this theory in practice?
 Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.